 Biography:

-the theater: a major role in the critically acclaimed modern
+the theatrical stage: a major role in the critically

-cabaret version of Ibsens "Peer Gynt" has taken her
+acclaimed modern cabaret version of Ibsens "Peer Gynt"

 Both as a composer and as concert